ory/docs/docs/hydra/jwks.md

 ## The role of `/.well-known/jwks.json`

 The `/.well-known/jwks.json` file is a standard endpoint that contains the public keys for verifying ID tokens and JWT access tokens.
-Ory OAuth2 and OpenID Connect exposes this endpoint by default for each Ory Network project at
+Ory OAuth2 & OpenID Connect exposes this endpoint by default for each Ory Network project at:

 ```
 https://{project.slug}.projects.oryapis.com/.well-known/jwks.json